Disk sector: History

-The first disk drive, the 1957 IBM 350 disk storage, had ten 100 character sectors per track; each character was six bits and included a parity bit.
+The first disk drive, the 1957 IBM 350 disk storage, had ten 100-character sectors per track; each character contained six data bits and a parity bit.
 The number of sectors per track was identical on all recording surfaces.
 There was no recorded identifier field (ID) associated with each sector.

 The 1961 IBM 1301 disk storage introduced variable length sectors, termed records or physical records by IBM, and added to each record a record address field separate from the data in a record.
 All modern disk drives have sector address fields, called ID fields, separate from the data in a sector.

-Also in 1961 Bryant with its 4000 series introduced the concept of zoned recording (ZBR) which allowed the number of sectors per track to vary as a function of the track's diameter – there are more sectors on an outer track than on an inner track.
+Also in 1961, Bryant with its 4000 series introduced the concept of zoned recording (ZBR), which allowed the number of sectors per track to vary as a function of the track's diameter – there are more sectors on an outer track than on an inner track.
 In the late 1980s ZBR was again used in disk drives then announced by Imprimis and Quantum and by 1997 its industry usage was ubiquitous.

 The disk drives and other DASDs announced with the IBM System/360 in 1964 used self-formatting variable length sectors, termed records or physical records by IBM.
 They detected errors in all fields of their records with a cyclic redundancy check (CRC) replacing parity per character detection of prior generations.
-These IBM physical records have three basic parts, a Count field which acts as an ID field, an optional Key field to aid in searching for data and a Data field; in practice, most records had no Key field, indicated by a key length of zero.
+These IBM physical records have three basic parts: a Count field, which acts as an ID field, an optional Key field to aid in searching for data, and a Data field; in practice, most records had no Key field, indicated by a key length of zero.
 The structure of these three fields is called the CKD track format for a record.